Look: UAE President, Dubai Ruler meet, discuss ways to advance nation's growth

 The President and Vice President met at Al Marmoom in Dubai, where they discussed a number of topics related to the UAE’s ongoing progress.

-Different ways to advance the aspirations of the nation and its people for further growth and prosperity were discussed by President Sheikh Mohamed and Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai.
+Different ways to advance the aspirations of the nation and its people for further growth and prosperity were discussed in the meeting on October 2 by President Sheikh Mohamed and Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, and Ruler of Dubai.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.